 Wrist arthroscopy is a minimally invasive surgical procedure that treats a variety of wrist conditions.
-At Orthopaedic Institute of Central Jersey (OICJ), new surgical techniques and equipment allow many traditionally open procedures to be performed in a minimally invasive arthroscopic fashion.
+Our, new surgical techniques and equipment allow many traditionally open procedures to be performed in a minimally invasive arthroscopic fashion.
 Small incisions are made and therefore fewer muscles, nerves

 Local anesthesia, intravenous sedation, or general anesthesia is used to perform this outpatient procedure.
 First, small incisions are made on the wrist.
 Next, an arthroscopic camera is passed through the incisions and the surgeon views the wrist joint on a nearby television monitor.
 The type of procedure dictates the next procedure steps: